beurar/Viceroys-STALKER-ALife/README.md

    * [Stalker Stuff](https://steamcommunity.com/sharedfiles/filedetails/?id=2781344095)
    * [Chemical Warfare Plus](https://steamcommunity.com/sharedfiles/filedetails/?id=3295358796)
    * [Necroplague](https://steamcommunity.com/workshop/filedetails/?id=2616555444)
-3. Review `cba_settings.sqf` for adjustable options such as the player nearby range and activity zone depth used by many systems.
+3. Review `cba_settings.sqf` for adjustable options such as the player nearby range used by various systems.
 4. **VSA_autoInit** is enabled by default so the world populates automatically on mission start.
 All managers (minefields, IEDs, ambushes, snipers, anomaly fields, camps, chemical zones and mutants) start on their own.
 Disable this option if you prefer to spawn systems manually via debug actions.
 5. Enable **VSA_debugMode** to show on-screen debug messages and access testing actions.
-   The activity grid overlay now refreshes automatically while this mode is active.
 This option can now be toggled while a mission is running and the debug actions will appear automatically.
 6. When debug mode is active, your scroll menu includes options to trigger storms, spawn stable or unstable anomaly fields, cycle existing fields, spawn spook zones, spawn ambient herds, place booby traps in town buildings, summon predator attacks, trigger AI panic or reset their behaviour, and other test helpers.
 All spawn actions run on the server so they work correctly in multiplayer.
 Stable fields will show a randomly generated name on their marker for easy reference.
 7. Use the **Mark All Buildings**, **Mark Bridges** and **Mark Roads** actions from this menu if you need to visualize these objects.
 Road markers now highlight crossroads as well.
 Buildings are no longer marked automatically when debug mode is enabled.
 8. **Cache Map Wrecks** to record the positions of all map wrecks.
 These